How many days in Rome will be enough to see everything worth seeing?

 Rome in 1 day

 What if you only have a day in Rome?
 Maybe you’ve decided to visit the city whilst on a layover to another destination, or you’re on a spontaneous day trip… Nevertheless, there’s enough time to visit the highlights, if you can make it through the day without taking much of a breather.

 The entire city of Rome is essentially an open-air museum and the monuments are its masterpieces.
-I recommend starting with the Colosseum, the main symbol of Rome, which will surely transport you back nearly 2,000 years and offer you a glimpse into what the ancient society of the Roman Empire was like.
+I recommend starting with the Colosseum, the main symbol of Rome.
+One of the best things to see in Rome, it’ll surely transport you back nearly 2,000 years and offer you a glimpse into what the ancient society of the Roman Empire was like.

 Not too far, you’ll find the Arch of Constantine, one of the best-preserved monuments of Ancient Rome, and the Roman Forum, the hub of social, political, and cultural activity of the Roman citizens.
 You can almost picture how it was over 20 centuries ago when Julius Caesar himself roamed through this very same spot.